 8. Hyperdrive damaged, +1d3 to ship's hyperdrive multiplier, Normal Repair, it will add 1d3 to the multiplier for each additional result rolled.

-The damage above can be jury-rigged with a Repair roll with or without a penalty (noted in each entry above.)
-The jury-rig attempt can be made each round until successful.
+The damage above can be jury-rigged with a Repair roll, with or without a penalty (noted in each entry above.)
+The jury-rig attempt takes a full round and can be made each round until successful.

 A success with remove one set of penalties temporarily.
 If a system was hit more than once another jury-rig must be made for each additional penalty (unless it is Comm or Sensors, those are destroyed on a second hit.)